CharlesJGantt/ClimaPi-Dashboard/README.md

 Pull requests welcome!

 1. Fork the repo
-2. Create a branch: `git checkout -b feature/my-feature`
+2. Create your branch (`git checkout -b feature/my-feature`)
 3. Commit your changes
-4. Push and open a PR
+4. Push to GitHub
+5. Open a pull request

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more info.
+See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>